 How To Cash In Savings Bonds

-You must hold savings bonds for a minimum of a year before you’re able to cash them in.
-If you cash them in before the first 5 years, you could lose the last 3 months of interest.
+Keep in mind that you must hold savings bonds for a minimum of 1 year before you’re able to cash them in.
+Additionally, if you cash them in before the first 5 years, you may lose the last 3 months of interest accrued.
 For example, if you redeem your savings bond after 18 months, you will only receive 15 months of interest.

 The Bottom Line